src-dev/xipslib/README.md

 # xpatchlib

-A small C library to apply **IPS, UPS, BPS** patches to binary files on Xbox.
+A small C++ library to apply **IPS, UPS, BPS** patches to binary files on Xbox.
 It also supports creating backup copies of the original file before patching.

 ### Features